How Much Does a DUI Attorney Cost?

 - Without good representation, you may fail to notice legal issues involved with your arrest or miss important opportunities to have your charges reduced or dismissed.

-- Your lawyer cannot represent you at the arraignment if you wait to hire an attorney.
+- Your attorney cannot represent you at the arraignment if you wait to hire an attorney.

 - You only have ten days to file an appeal of your driver’s license suspension.
 A suspended license may affect your employment or education.